vfarcic/cncf-demo/manuscript/registry/story.md

-# Store Container Image In A Registry
+# Store Container Image in a Registry

 TODO: Intro